bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 Hopelessness looks forward to any configuration, no matter the distance.

-We say that any overhead (>1x) is unreasonable, thus take5, mbta, and dungeon are hopeless.
+We say that any eventual overhead (>1x after migration) is unacceptable for working programmers, thus take5, mbta, and dungeon are hopeless.

 > - You acknowledge the threat to validity that you may not have covered all